Child Custody / Visitation Trust Albright Family Law Group

 Fathers are not entitled to a 50/50 custody split or any specific custody arrangement in California.
 However, 50/50 custody is shared in California, and the state tries to promote it when possible.
 The family courts here usually want both parents to be involved in their kids' lives unless there's a good reason not to.

-My husband and I are separated.
+• My husband and I are separated.
 We do not have court orders for custody and visitation.
 He was recently involved in a DUI.
-He has threatened to take the children from my home.
-What can I do to assure that this does not happen?

 There are a few options available for you.